 Fees vary depending on the exam and payment method.
-Current fee information for each exam is provided during the exam registration process.
+Please note the following:

-- FSU course exams are free to enrolled students.
+- Modern Language Placement exams are free to FSU students.

-- Please be aware that some exams, like CLEP and TEAS, assess a separate fee that must be paid directly to the exam provider (eg, College Board for CLEP and ATI for TEAS).
-These fees must be paid before you register to test at the Testing Center.
+- Some exams, like CLEP and TEAS, assess a separate fee that must be paid directly to the exam provider (College Board for CLEP and ATI for TEAS).

 FSU is committed to the academic success of all students.
 The Office of Accessibility Services (formerly the Student Disability Resource Center) provides a full range of testing accommodations for qualified FSU students.
 To receive services, students must apply and be qualified through the Office of Accessibility Services and can then schedule proctored testing through their website.

-If the only accommodation needed for testing is extra time, the FSU Testing Center is equipped to provide extra time accommodations under certain conditions.
-To ensure you receive appropriate, extra time accommodations, you and your instructor must arrange services with us well in advance of test day.
-See our Testing Accommodations page for instructions.
+The FSU Testing Center is equipped to provide extra time accommodations under certain conditions.
+To ensure you receive appropriate, extra time accommodations, please contact us at firstname.lastname@example.org

 How to Register for an Exam